savonrb/httpi/README.md

 # HTTPI

 A common interface for Ruby's HTTP libraries.
-This project is now in maintenance mode.
+This project is now in [maintenance mode](https://github.com/savonrb/httpi/issues/238): it receives bug fixes, security updates, and ecosystem-compatibility changes, but no new features.
 For new projects, we recommend [faraday](https://github.com/lostisland/faraday).

 [Documentation](https://www.rubydoc.info/gems/httpi)